dockur/windows/readme.md

     - Once you see the desktop, open File Explorer and navigate to the CD-ROM drive (E:).
 Double-click on ```virtio-win-gt-x64.msi``` and proceed to install the VirtIO drivers.

-    - Now your Windows installation is ready for use.
-Enjoy it, and don't forget to star this repo!
+    Enjoy your brand new machine, and don't forget to star this repo!

   * ### How do I install a custom image?